tomrausch/kubernetes_public/it-tools/README.md

   type: NodePort
 ```

+Save the file "it-tools_02_Service-NodePort.yaml" in this GitHub respository

 Use kubectl to "apply" the Service in YAML format
 - ```kubectl apply service it-tools -o yaml```

 Use kubectl to "get" the Service in YAML format
 - ```kubectl get service it-tools -o yaml```

-Save the output as "it-tools_02_Service-NodePort.yaml"
+Save the output as "it-tools_02_Service-NodePort_Retrieved.yaml"

-Save the file "it-tools_02_Service-NodePort.yaml" in this GitHub respository
+Save the file "it-tools_02_Service-NodePort_Retrieved.yaml" in this GitHub respository

 # Reference
 - [Corentin Thomasset](https://corentin.tech/)